souvik0306/souvik0306/README.md

 ### Hi, I'm Souvik!

-I am a Graduate student in Electrical Engineering at the National University of Singapore.
+I am a Graduate student in Electrical Engineering at the National University of Singapore (NUS).
 I hold a B.Tech in Electrical and Electronics Engineering from Vellore Institute of Technology, Chennai, and have previously worked as a Software Developer at QBlocks.

 Before my graduate studies, I developed Deep Learning models for drones at Omnipresent Robot Technologies in New Delhi.
 Subsequently, I interned with PT Kaltim Prima Coal in Indonesia, where I led a UAV project that increased revenue by $1.26 million.